wayfair-incubator/aux-eng-playbook/src/docs/goals/platforms.md

 It's a goal of Aux Eng programs to bring perspective and understanding of the software landscape and engineering culture back to a platform team.
-After working with teams in one or many spaces separate from the platform team, an engineer will promote difficulty that real teams have using products and processes back to a platform team.
+After working with teams in one or many spaces separate from the platform team, an engineer will convey difficulty that real teams have using products and processes back to a platform team.
 Our goal is to ultimately influence a product roadmap or design choices in a system toward the needs of actual users.